mohamedanwaar/ATC_-01098984200-/README.md

 # Event Booking System

 ## Overview
-The **Event Booking System** is a modern, responsive, and user-friendly web application developed using **Spring Boot** and **Thymeleaf**.
+The **Event Booking System** is a modern, responsive, and user-friendly web application developed using Spring Boot, Thymeleaf, JPA, and MySQL.
 It allows users to explore, book, and manage events while providing administrators with tools to manage the events.

 ---